What Britain Did to Nigeria

 A Short History of Conquest and Rule

-A revelatory account of British imperialism’s shameful impact on Africa’s most populous state.
+An exposé of the British Empire’s shameful impact on Africa’s most populous state.

-Most accounts of Britain’s rule over Nigeria were written by British officials who presented colonialism as a civilising mission to rid Africans of barbaric superstition and corrupt tribal leadership; to educate them and convert them to Christianity.
-Yet–strangely for a colonised people openly described this way by their oppressors–many Nigerians today still view their country’s time in the Empire through rose-tinted glasses.
+Most accounts of Nigeria’s colonisation were written by British officials, presenting it as a noble civilising mission to rid Africans of barbaric superstition and corrupt tribal leadership.
+Thanks to this skewed writing of history, many Nigerians today still have Empire nostalgia and view the colonial period through rose-tinted glasses.

-This book is a definitive, head-on confrontation with Nigeria’s experience under British rule, deftly showing how the country was forever changed by colonialism—perhaps cataclysmically.
+This is a definitive, head-on confrontation with Nigeria’s experience under British rule, showing how it forever changed the country—perhaps cataclysmically.